xtreme8000/BetterSpades/README.md

 * libdeflate
 * enet

+Some of these might be already installed on your system.

 Follow the instructions on their project page, then place produced static libraries in `libs/`.
+Static libraries end with `.lib` on Windows and `.a` on Linux.

+## Getting a few files

-Some files need to be copied to the `src/` directory.
+In addition to the static libs, some files need to be copied to the `src/` directory.
+This can be done by running the shell script called `get_dependencies.sh`, or downloading them manually:

-This means:

 | source                        | &rightarrow; | destination                                                                              |
 | ----------------------------- | ------------ | ---------------------------------------------------------------------------------------- |